SharifMasum/MERN-stack-frontToBack-phoneBookWebApp/README.md

 ### `npm start`

-Runs the app in the development mode.\
+Runs the app (front-end) in the development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

+### node index

+Runs the back-end in the development mode.\
+Open [http://localhost:3001](http://localhost:3001) to view it in your browser.
+Once back-end runs, reload http://localhost:3000. database will be fetched to front-end.

+### node mongo.js "User Name" phoneNumber

+You can add information to MongoBD database.\

+### node mongo.js

+Fetch data from Mongo server to console.\

 The page will reload when you make changes.\
 You may also see any lint errors in the console.